junseok-kim-ca/Customer-Shopping-Analysis/README.md

 * KPI
 4. What is the total revenue segmented by customer demographics, and season?
-5. Which item category drives the most revenue in each State?

-* Correlation Question & Hard Questions
-6. How do customer demographics influence payment preferences and buying frequency?
+5. Which states contribute the highest total revenue, and how do these trends vary by item category?

+6. Do different Shipping Types influence the review ratings?
+What can this reveal about delivery performance and customer satisfaction?

 7. Which subscription status group yields the highest purchase amount, and do they exhibit different frequency of purchases or previous purchases patterns compared to non-subscribers?
-8. Which states produce the highest total purchase amount and best review ratings?